 Help users follow the right sequence.

-Match each page to the visitor’s moment.
+Match the page to where the user is.

-A complicated website becomes a real issue when users have to navigate internal structure before they can understand the offer.
+Website complexity becomes a problem when users have to decode the company’s internal structure before they can understand the offer.
 Those issues often show up when:

 Calls to action fight for attention